malsiftcyber/ComputerInvestigationsFramework/README.md

 ## Acknowledgments

-- Inspired by Magnet Axiom and EnCase forensic tools
+- Inspired by Magnet Axiom and classic forensic investigation tools
 - Built with Flask, React, and Material-UI
 - Uses Socket.IO for real-time communication